 Q: Do you have group mentorships?

 We love teaching groups of writerly friends!
-If you have a group of three-five youth writers who would like some guidance from pro, have one parent representative contact us to get started.
+If you have a group of three-five youth writers who would like guidance from pro, have one parent representative contact us to get started.
 We do not match youth writers together into groups.

 Q: How much does it cost?